Race: Sunday, July 11, 2021 at 7:30am

 ELEVATION LOSS: 4,178 ft

-RUNNER INFO: Drop bags will be allowed at Blue Lake Aid Station.
-If you choose to have crew, they will be allowed at the start/finish area and Blue Lake aid station.
+RUNNER INFO: No drop bags.
+If you choose to have crew, they will be allowed at the start/finish area only, no crew allowed at Blue Lake.

 AWARDS/SWAG: All finishers get a unique, artist made finisher award.
 Top 3 male and top 3 female finishers receive special awards in addition to finisher’s awards.
-All entrants get a race pint glass and swag bag with race logo.
-Other merchandise is optional and can be purchased on ultrasignup or on site at the race.
+Merchandise is optional and can be purchased on ultrasignup or on site at the race.
 Please bring cash or checks since cards will not be accepted.
 We will have race hoodies, hand painted trucker hats, cotton and athletic t-shirts, and stickers!

 AID STATIONS, CUT OFF TIMES AND MILES TO NEXT AID:

-Overall cut off is 9 hours or 6pm at the finishline.
+Overall cut off is 9 hours or 4:30pm at the finish line.

-Start at Marble Mountain to Blue Lake Aid (mile 8): 8 miles, +1564 ft of elevation gain and -993 ft elevation loss from start to Blue Lake Aid.
-Cut off at Blue Lake Aid is 12pm.
+Start at Marble Mountain to Blue Lake Aid (mile 12): 12 miles, +3172 gain and -2614 ft in elevation loss from start to Blue Lake Aid.
+Cut off at Blue Lake Aid is 1pm.

 BLUE LAKE AID: This station will be well stocked and carry a variety of food.
 We will have fruit, sandwiches and wraps, chips, dips, a variety of snacks and candy.
-Aid will have gels, electrolyte drink (Tailwind Nutrition), electrolyte pills, medical kits.
+Aid will have gels, electrolyte drink, electrolyte pills, medical kits.
 For drinks we will have water, soda, juice, and Tailwind Nutrition.
 Ice will also be available at Blue Lake aid station.
 We will have vegetarian and vegan options.
 Blue Lake Aid includes medical personnel and HAM radio operators.
 Medical volunteers are on site to assist with minor medical issues.
-Post race meal provided at the finish line for all participants.
+Post race food will be provided at the finish line for all participants.